a-n-rose/a-n-rose.github.io/_posts/2018-09-11-emotion-classifier.md

 date: 2018-09-11
 ---

 I decided to try out building an emotion classifier and training it with speech data from the <a href="https://zenodo.org/record/1188976">RAVDESS</a> speech database.
 It will be interesting to see which MFCC coefficients are most relevant.
+For reference to the code, follow this <a href="https://github.com/a-n-rose/language-classifier/tree/master/emotions_classifier">repository</a>.

 I downloaded the audiofiles, which contained the category of emotion in each wavefile's title.